daksh25bai10747-commits/StartathonProject_TeamKyu-/README.md

 the values generated are comparative measures not absolute measures.

 Due to compute and time constraints, we prioritized building a deployable feasibility analysis layer on top of a strong pretrained model instead of chasing leaderboard metrics.
 The model backbone can be fine-tuned later if higher segmentation accuracy is needed.

+Quantitative metrics like IoU / mAP50 require pixel-level ground truth segmentation masks, which were not present in the provided dataset.
+Therefore, the model was evaluated qualitatively and via consistency across similar terrain scenes.
+Reported mAP@50 is a placeholder and not indicative of real-world performance.